richwblake/terminals_and_shells/README.md

 > Figure 2: The terminal pauses for a moment before presenting the input prompt.
 This is the shell program loading the configuration file before giving the user control.

+Something to note, is that these file do not have the file extension `.rc`.
+They simply end with the characters 'rc'.
+Another interesting thing to note about these files is that they begin with a period.
+On Unix-like systems (macOS and WSL/Linux), a file beginning with a period means that file is hidden to the user by default.
+It can be exposed by checking the 'show hidden files and folders' setting for your file explorer, or they can be viewed with `ls` by passing the flag `-a`, which stands for 'all'.
+So `ls -a` will show both regular and hidden folders and files.